Let’s talk about writing a tech job cover letter. But first, imagine your typical first conversation with a new acquaintance at a business meeting.

-Much like the first conversation you have with someone, a cover letter should provide a high level view of who you are and leave the reader wanting more.
-Your cover letter, along with a strong resume, will set the stage for why you would be great for a particular job.
+Much like the first conversation you have with someone, a tech job cover letter should provide a high-level view of who you are and leave the reader wanting more.
+Your tech cover letter, along with a strong resume, will set the stage for why you would be great for a specific technical job.
 You should stand out without showing all your cards the first time they hear your name.

-The first impression given by a cover letter leaves a greater impact than simply describing your previous employment and qualifications.
-Side by side, a resume of two individuals is easy to compare, allowing the hiring manager to see who is qualified or not.
+The first impression given by a cover letter for a tech job leaves a greater impact than simply describing your previous employment and qualifications.
+Side by side, a resume of two individuals is easy to compare, allowing the hiring manager or IT recruiting firm to see who is qualified or not.

-However a strong cover letter can move you to the top of the pile for multiple reasons.
+However, a strong cover letter for a technical position can move you to the top of the pile for multiple reasons.

 Bullets points on a resume leave little room to apply communication skills.
-On a cover letter though, you have to articulate the highpoints of your past that make you the best candidate for the job.
-Especially if the job you are applying for is client facing, clients with the strongest communication skill will stand out among the masses.
+On a tech job cover letter though, you have to articulate the highpoints of your technical experience that make you the best candidate for the job.
+Especially if the job you are applying for is client-facing, clients with the strongest communication skill will stand out among the masses.

 For example, if you are joining an IT firm, then a more technical/ professional tone could be appropriate.
-However if you are looking to do web design for a marketing firm, being a bit more conversational may strike the proper cord.
-So do some research on the company before you submit the letter.
+However, if you are looking to do web design for a marketing firm, being a bit more conversational may strike the proper cord.
+So do some research on the company before you submit your tech job cover letter.

-Always keep your cover letter short and simple!
+Always keep your tech job cover letter short and simple!

-First, address the Hiring manager by name if possible or simply address it, Dear Hiring Manager of the (insert position your applying for name) and introduce yourself.
-Follow that with personal anecdote and your profession.
+First, address the hiring manager by name if possible or simply address it, Dear Hiring Manager of the (insert position your applying for and their name) and introduce yourself.
+Follow that with personal anecdotes and your profession.
 If possible, include an anecdote that is unique or ties you to the business or company.

-Here, explain your work history and accreditations that make you a strong candidate for the job.
-Describe leadership positions that you have held while detailing the growth you have seen over the course of your career.
+Here, explain your technical career work history and accreditations that make you a strong candidate for the tech job.
+Describe the leadership positions that you have held while detailing the growth you have seen over the course of your career.
 The key is to focus on information that is NOT in your resume.

-Now you don’t have to detail every single event in your professional life, but detailing your development and growth through jobs and accreditations will help the hiring manager understand who you are and lay a solid ground work for your interview.
-If he sees something intriguing in the letter that he wants to know about, he can ask you in an interview.
-This alone would set you apart from the crowd because he will remember you when you walk in and after you walk out
+Now you don’t have to detail every single event in your professional life, but detailing your development and growth through various technical jobs and accreditations will help the hiring manager understand who you are and lay a solid groundwork for your interview.
+If the tech recruiter or hiring manager sees something intriguing in the letter that he wants to know about, he can ask you in an interview.
+This alone would set you apart from the crowd because he will remember you when you walk in and after you walkout

 ‘Ohhh you’re the guy that did that one thing that one time, tell me more about it’